 - Best OverallGE Ultra Edge Indoor TV AntennaCheck Latest Price

-- Best Bang For The Buck1 BY ONE Indoor TV AntennaCheck Latest Price
+- Runner Up1 BY ONE Indoor TV AntennaCheck Latest Price

 Broadcast television channels, like local ABC, CBS, FOX, and NBC affiliates, public television stations, and many others, were intended to be free.
 With a TV antenna you can get up to 20 channels—or potentially even more—of free TV reception over the airwaves.
 This could be a nice supplement to streaming services or a replacement for cable or satellite subscriptions.
 Today’s digital over-the-air signals provide screen quality as good as, or even better than, cable or satellite and include many channels that broadcast in high-definition.
 To get them, you’ll need an antenna.

 However, an antenna isn’t a one-size-fits-all product.
 Read on to learn what to look for in the best TV antenna for you.

 - BEST OVERALL: GE Ultra Edge Indoor TV Antenna

 - RUNNER UP: 1 BY ONE Indoor TV Antenna

 - BEST AMPLIFIED: GE Amplified HD TV Antenna

 - BEST FOR RURAL AREAS: RCA TV Antenna

 - ALSO CONSIDER: GE Pro Outdoor TV Antenna